eko lab glass terrarium fully planted

 Before you begin, gather the essential materials for building your terrarium.
 If you’re wondering how to build a terrarium, these are the supplies you’ll need for success:

 Glass Container: Choose any container that suits your style!
 Glass jars, fish tanks, and vases are popular options.
-Make sure it has a wide opening for easy access.
+Make sure it has a wide opening for easy access, or you’ll likely need tweezers to help you plant.

 Stones or LECA: Rocks, pebbles or LECA (Lightweight Expanded Clay Aggregate) will create drainage at the bottom of the terrarium, preventing water from pooling and causing root rot.
 Use small to medium-sized stones for the best effect.